robinrendle/robinrendle.com/src/pages/notes/how-not-to-be-a-jerk.md

 And I’m never quite so sure how to deal with a jerk that I admire.

 Jerks that are strangers?
 That’s easy.
-I simply walk away from snarky tweets or shitty comments because there’s ten billion other things to be doing with my time.
+Walk away from snarky tweets or shitty comments because there’s ten billion other things to be doing with your time.
 Unfollow, unfollow, unfollow.
-No one else besides me gets to ruin my day, thank you very much sir.
+No one else besides you should get to ruin your day.

 But jerks that I admire?
 Ugh.
 I feel like I have a moral obligation to say “hey pal, you’re being a real tiny fucker right now with that snarky, whiney language and just because you have a bunch of followers and a few books under your belt doesn’t give you the right to be an ass hat.”